-Council plans to provide open space and recreational asset services for the following purposes:
+Council plans to provide RI asset services for the following purposes:

-- Operation, maintenance, renewal and upgrade of P&OS Assets to meet service levels set in annual budgets. - Explore all avenues for grants and subsidies to increase expenditure on Open Space Assets. - Review Capital Works Programmes annually and prioritise works accordingly. - Ensure new works receive renewal and maintenance at required intervals to ensure projected useful lives of the asset are achieved. - Improve the underlying information with an annual review of service level trends. - Allocation of approximately \$36m in renewal spending on existing assets within the 10-year planning period.
+- Operation, maintenance, renewal, and upgrade of RI Assets to meet service levels set out in annual budgets. - Explore all avenues for grants and subsidies to increase expenditure on road, cycleway, and bridge assets. - Review Capital Works Programmes annually and prioritise works accordingly. - Ensure new works receive renewal and maintenance at required intervals to ensure projected useful lives of the asset are achieved. - Improve the underlying information with an annual review of service level trends. - Allocation of approximately \$204M in renewal spending on existing assets within the 10-year planning period.